Ronald Acuña Jr.: 2025

 Acuña returned to action on May 23, 2025, and hit a home run on the first pitch thrown by San Diego Padres pitcher Nick Pivetta.
-In that game, he went 2–of–4 with that first pitch home run, an RBI, and an outfield assist by getting Elías Díaz out at second base as Díaz was going for a double.
+In that game, he went 2 for 4 with that first pitch home run, an RBI, and an outfield assist by getting Elías Díaz out at second base as Díaz was going for a double.
 On June 25, Acuña announced on SportsCenter that he would participate in the 2025 Major League Baseball Home Run Derby.
 Later on that same day in a game against the New York Mets, Acuña recorded his 200th career stolen base and becoming the 8th active player to reach the milestone as the Braves defeating the Mets 7–4.
 Due to that milestone, he became the 370th player to reach 200 stolen bases in a career.
 Acuña was selected as a starting outfielder for the National League in the All-Star Game.
 In 95 games, Acuña slashed .290/.417/.518 with 21 home runs, 42 RBIs, and 9 stolen bases.
 After the season was finished, he was named National League Comeback Player of the Year.

+2026

+On September 6, 2026, Acuña recorded his 1,000th Major League hit, a three-run, game-tying home run against the Philadelphia Phillies.
+Acuña became the only player other than Hank Aaron with 1,000 hits, 200 home runs and 200 stolen bases in Braves franchise history.